 These roles represent the roles as defined by Bernicia.
 Although they mirror the main roles designated by each of the local authorities in which we work, the terminology used may differ.
-All staff are trained to recognize, identify, and report potential abuse and / or an adult at risk.
+All colleagues are trained to recognize, identify, and report potential abuse and / or an adult at risk.
 The Responsible Person and Designated Organisation Lead are trained in and understand the differing requirements and terminology of each local authority.

-- 2.3.5 The most appropriate process if abuse is suspected, is for the Responsible Person to contact the relevant Local Authority Safeguarding Adults Lead in accordance with the relevant Safeguarding Protocol.
-The local authority has a statutory duty to make enquiries and would follow its process set out in their safeguarding protocol. - 2.3.6 All cases are to be followed through to resolution in-line with the relevant Safeguarding Protocol.
-In cases of a financial nature relating to handling clients funds, these are to be fully investigated and not considered resolved until satisfactory evidence is provided to support its resolution.
+The most appropriate process if abuse is suspected, is for the Responsible Person to contact the relevant Local Authority Safeguarding Adults Lead in accordance with the relevant Safeguarding Protocol.
+The local authority has a statutory duty to make enquiries and would follow its process set out in their safeguarding protocol.

+All cases are to be followed through to resolution in-line with the relevant Safeguarding Protocol.
+In cases of a financial nature relating to handling clients' funds, these are to be fully investigated and not considered resolved until satisfactory evidence is provided to support its resolution.

-2.4 What is abuse?
+2.3 What is Abuse

-- 2.4.1 Abuse relies on the exploitation of differences in power within relationships where there is an expectation of trust, which causes harm to an individual.
-This can be by act or omission. - 2.4.2 Abuse and neglect can take many forms.
+Abuse relies on the exploitation of differences in power within relationships where there is an expectation of trust, which causes harm to an individual.
+This can be by act or omission.

+Abuse and neglect can take many forms.
 Professionals should not be constrained in their view of what constitutes abuse or neglect, and the circumstances of an individual case should always be considered.